 We’ve trained thousands of health center clinicians and staff on a variety of topics to strengthen their institutions’ SDOH practices.

-Health centers are integrating medical-legal partnership services at a faster rate than any other type of health care organization, in part because of the National Center for Medical-Legal Partnership’s work as a HRSA-funded training and technical assistance partner.
-In 2017, we founded The Social Determinants of Health Academy, which offers dozens of free trainings to help health centers and their partners develop, implement, and sustain SDOH interventions in their clinics and communities.
+In 2017, we founded The Social Determinants of Health Academy, a collaborative involving 18 national organizations, also NTTAPs, partnering to offer free trainings to help health centers and their partners develop, implement, and sustain SDOH interventions in their clinics and communities.

-We’re building performance measures that VA-based MLPs can use to gauge their impact on Veterans’ lives and health, and the efficacy of MLP services.
+We’ve developed implementation guidance and performance measures that VA-based MLPs can use to gauge their impact on Veterans’ lives and health, and the efficacy of MLP services.